ddellacosta/Clojure-under-Jetty-and-Apache/README.md

 # A basic Clojure web app using Jetty behind Apache

 This is the simplest example I could come up with for getting a Clojure web app running under Jetty, proxied by Apache.
+I've described [my rationale and linked to some other approaches I've found online below](#rationale-and-other-approaches).

-It's split up into three main sections:
+The setup itself is split up into three main sections:

   * [Getting Clojure and Jetty working together via Ring](#getting-clojure-and-jetty-working-together-via-ring)
   * [Setting up Jetty with Apache HTTPD](#setting-up-jetty-with-apache-httpd)